Social Democratic Party of Switzerland: Interwar period

 Although Switzerland remained neutral in the First World War, it did not avoid the spiralling economic crisis that accompanied it.
-The resulting social tension was unleashed in 1918 by the labour unions and the SP who organised the Landesstreik.
+The resulting social tension was unleashed in 1918 by the labour unions and the SP who organised the 1918 Swiss general strike.
 The goal of the strike was a fundamental reorganisation of society.
 The Federal Council issued an ultimatum to the strikers and allowed the military occupation of central points.
 In this way the strike was ended after four days.
 Political action was quickly taken to conciliate the strikers with the introduction of a 48-hour working week and a popular initiative on proportional elections to the National Council in the 1918 Swiss referendums which passed on 13 October 1918.
 In the 1919 Swiss federal election, the SP doubled its mandate from 20 to 41 members.

-With the third party platform, which was adopted in 1920, disagreement within the party grew ever greater.
+With the third party platform, adopted in 1920, disagreement within the party grew ever greater.
 In particular the fact that the platform called for the foundation of a dictatorship of the proletariat during the transitional phase from a capitalist class-based society to a socialist commune sparked violent dispute within the party.
 In 1921, the party decided not to join the Communist International.
 The left-wing of the party then split from the SP and founded the Communist Party of Switzerland.
 In 1926, the SP joined the Labour and Socialist International and continued to be a member of until 1940.

 With increasing power in parliament, the party now also demanded membership of the government, but their candidate in 1929 was not elected to the Federal Council.
 On the other hand, the party managed to enter the executive at a cantonal level in 1933.
 Geneva was the first canton to have a socialist government, with Léon Nicole as president.
 In the fourth party platform, promulgated in 1935, the SP rejected the idea of the dictatorship of the proletariat, but supporting the creation of a socialist society on "free and consensual foundations" remained the party's goal.